lecode-official/mvvm-framework/README.md

 The solution is split up in several light-weight projects, which each contain a small portion of the functionality.

-For more information, please refer to the documentation (coming soon).
+For more information, please refer to the [Documentation](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/Documentation.md).